kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 the provisioning request should also be deleted (the last one can be achieved via OwnerReference).

-* Retry ProvisioningRequests with respect to the `RetryConfig` configuration in the `ProvisioningRequestConfig`.
+* Retry ProvisioningRequests with respect to the `RetryStrategy` configuration in the `ProvisioningRequestConfig`.
 For each attempt a new provisioning request is created with the suffix indicating the attempt number.
+The corresponding AdmissionCheck will change Workload's `.status.requeueState` accordingly, and change its status to `Retry` state until the Workload is requeued.
+After the Workload is requeued the workload controller should change the AdmissionCheck's status to `Pending`.
+Unless a user configures otherwise configuration is as follows:
-The corresponding admission check will remain in the `Pending` state until the retries end.
-The max number of retries is 3, and the interval between attempts grows exponentially, starting from 1min (1, 2, 4 min).
+  - The max number of retries is 3,
+  - The interval between attempts grows exponentially, starting from 1min (1, 2, 4 min),
+  - Workloads gets requeued (and the allocated quota is released) after each failure of ProvisioningRequest.

+Workload gets requeued in a similar way to [WaitForPodsReady](https://github.com/kubernetes-sigs/kueue/tree/main/keps/349-all-or-nothing) mechanism.
+When AdmissionCheck is in `Retry` state, the workload controller evicts the Workload with `WorkloadRequeued=False` condition with `AdmissionCheck` as a reason.
+After the backoff period, the Workload is requeued, enters the queue again, and begins a new admission cycle, and `.status.requeueState.requeueAt` field is reset.

+Additionally, to enable the previous behavior of keeping the quota, in 0.9.0 we introduce the feature gate `KeepQuotaForProvReqRetry`.
+If the feature gate is enabled the Workload with failed ProvisioningRequest will keep the allocated quota and won't be requeued.
+Instead it will be in the AdmissionCheck phase of admission, and will recreate ProvisioningRequest after backoff time.
+The feature gate is deprecated and will be removed in 0.10 unless we get feedback from users indicating that the old behavior is needed.

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on what can be set in `ProvisioningRequest`.